mhborthwick/mergify/README.md

 ## Requirements

-- Docker (required for running the auth proxy server)
+- Docker (recommended for running the auth proxy server)

 ## Install